DimitarPetrov/stegify-flutter-plugin/README.md

 This technique is known as LSB (Least Significant Bit) [steganography](https://en.wikipedia.org/wiki/steganography)

 # Usage
-`flutter-stegify` plugin offers an easy to use `dart` functions for steganography encodin/decoding.
+`flutter-stegify` plugin offers an easy to use `Dart` functions for steganography encodin/decoding.
 The original implementation is in `Go` and can be found here: [stegify](https://github.com/DimitarPetrov/stegify)

-This plugin uses [go-mobile](https://github.com/golang/mobile) for generating platform native bindings and exposes `dart` functions which can be used directly in you flutter mobile application!
+This plugin uses [go-mobile](https://github.com/golang/mobile) for generating platform native bindings and exposes `Dart` functions which can be used directly in you flutter mobile application!

 ## API